openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 getAssociatedData(name: string, key: string): Promise&lt;string&gt;

 Obtains data associated with an app account.
-This method uses a promise to return the result asynchronously.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Account.AppAccount